flurry101/focustime/README.md

 # FocusTime: Productivity Chrome Extension 🐒🚀

 ## Overview
-FocusTime is a playful and functional Chrome extension made to help users combat procrastination and improve productivity.
+FocusTime is a <s>playful</s> and functional Chrome extension made to help users combat procrastination and improve productivity.
 Developed as a learning project, this extension offers multiple timing tools and motivational features to keep users focused and engaged.

 ## Features
 - **Pomodoro Timer**: Traditional time management technique.